P-bibs/ThwackTimingSystems.github.io/index.md

 title: Welcome
 ---

-This is the documentation and blog for the **Thwack Timing Gate**, a cheap, open-source, wireless timing system for alpine skiing.
+This is the documentation and blog for the **Thwack Timing Gate**, a low-cost, open-source, wireless timing system for alpine skiing.

 > You can learn more about our story [here](https://thwacktiminggate.com/about)